w3c/wot-marketing/docs/README.md

 - Add the dependency to the Gemfile and run `bundle update` which will install the dependency
 - Run `bundle add jekyll-sitemap` which will install the dependency and modify the Gemfile automatically

+## Video Thumbnails

+When you are adding new videos, you should add thumbnails.
+In order to have the consistency of the images, please use [this browser extension](https://chrome.google.com/webstore/detail/screenshot-youtube/gjoijpfmdhbjkkgnmahganhoinjjpohk).
+You can pick any particular point in the video but try to highlight the event or the specific property of the presentation.

 ## Netlify Configuration

 We are using [Netlify](https://www.netlify.com/) to build previews for PRs.